 I am currently preparing a book on evangelical patronage networks in the Church, armed forces, City of London and colonial service, c.1780-1830, provisionally entitled The politics of patronage: Anglican Evangelicals and British public life, 1770-1850.
 This work offers a radically new perspective on religious change, as well as throwing new light on the inner workings of the imperial British state and British elite culture.

 My current work builds on this to consider the relationship between religion and national identity in a number of ways.
 Forthcoming articles examine conflicting memories of the Reformation in early nineteenth-century Britain and notions of naval heroism: specifically, how heroes were presented by religious publicists.
-A recent conference on 'Making and remaking saints in nineteenth-century Britain' used figures from religious history to look afresh at debates over holiness, heroism and confessional conflict, and is to be the subject of an edited essay collection.
+My forthcoming edited collection, 'Making and remaking saints', tackles one aspect of this, bringing together contributions from eminent and early-career scholars to look for the first time at how saints and saintly figures were esed to articulate debates over holiness, heroism and confessional conflict in nineteenth-century Britain.